charles2secret/Bruin-FitnessPal-Final/README.md

 # Bruin-FitnessPal
 A web application designed for fitness pro
 <br/>

+# Introduction <br />
+Bruin FitnessPal is dedicated to motivate people to stay healthy <br/>
+by providing a highly sociable, Instagram-like fitness platform <br/>
+for users to share and exchange their workout and diet logs + plans. <br/>
+This client-server web application includes features such as <br/>
+user registration, login, profiling, logging, and planning of  <br/>
+diet, water consumption, hours of sleep, and type and duration of exercise <br/>
+finally, a social platform pabe that allows the sharing of the aforementioned <br/>

 ## Get Started <br/>

 Use `git clone` to download project into your local repository <br/>